If I Only Had One Pan-What Would It Be?

 Here are the instructions on how to season used or old cast iron cookware:

-1. Scrub the used cast irons pans to get as much debris off of them as possible.
-Sometimes you will see some black residue, that’s okay.
+1. Scrub the used cast-iron pans to get as much debris off them as possible.
+Sometimes you will see some black residue; that’s okay.

 2. Lightly “sand” the pans and lids with fine steel wool.

-4. Coat the pans completely with vegetable oil.
+4. Coat the pans thoroughly with vegetable oil.

 5. Place a large piece of foil in your oven and place the lid and pan upside down to catch the drips from the oil.